 Those of us who grew up with pets around the house – our parents’, our siblings’ and our own – don’t need convincing about the positive effects of pets on a child’s growth.

-But we hope to pass this on to no-pet families with growing children, and first-time parents, who are thinking about getting a pet, or pets, for their kiddies when they grow a little older.
+But we hope to pass this on to no-pet families with growing children, and first-time parents, who are thinking about getting a pet or pets (such as pet Capybaras) for their kiddies when they grow a little older.

-Our pet-owning community would probably love to read this too, for the bragging’ rights (“I’ve always known that!”).
+Our pet-owning community would probably love to read this too, for the bragging’ rights (“I’ve always known that! https://littlescholarsnyc.com ”).

 Out of all the positive effects, our team here at Critter Cabana have chosen these five as the most supported by scientific studies and research.
 Here goes: